c0pp1ce/campus-motorsport/lib/widgets/README.md

-This folder contains widgets, that are in multiple views.
+This folder contains widgets, that are used in multiple views.